• Skip to primary navigation

 the stock is added to the mixture

-Remove the pan from the heat and transfer the pie filling into a pie dish.
+Remove the pan from the heat and transfer the turkey mixture into a baking dish or pie dish.

 the pie filling is transferred to a pie dish